DanielTockan/Rainforest-Store/README.md

 ## Obstacles Faced and Lessons

 - We exhausted our API call limit twice, meaning a new email address had to be set up to continue with work (for free).
 This was due largely to us seeding too many products from the API during development.
-In future we will seed the bare minimum to limit our calls and add the full prodcut list at the end
+In future we will seed the bare minimum to limit our calls and add the full product list at the end
 - We were unable to have as many products as desired on the site due to the detrimental effect it has on the speed and performance of the server.
-In the furture, we will design with pagination in mind to avoid fetching all products/data at once
+In the future, we will design with pagination in mind to avoid fetching all products/data at once
-- Poor internet connectivity made communication difficult at critical moments during the proejct.
+- Poor internet connectivity made communication difficult at critical moments during the project.
 I quickly learned to adapt and communicate technical/debugging issues effectively via written communications - in slack when Zoom was not available

 <br>

 ## Future Features

-- Introduction of a chatbot using websockets to answer user queries
+- Introduction of a chatbot using WebSockets to answer user queries
-- Creating a specific add_to_favourites function within the customer controller for better fucntionality
+- Creating a specific add_to_favourites function within the customer controller for better functionality
-- The app was desinged solely with use on a laptop/ desktop in mind.
+- The app was designed solely with use on a laptop/ desktop in mind.
 I intend on making it fully responsive on smaller, mobile devices
 - Fixing of minor bugs across the app